novaluke/react-search-filter-demo/README.md

 - No need to deal with React's lifecycle methods

 Just as with any approach, there are a few caveats, however.
-For one, this style has not been heavily adopted yet by the React community, so there are fewer guidelines on good architecture.
+For one, this style has not been as heavily adopted yet by the React community, so there are fewer guidelines on good architecture.
 It's also a bigger paradigm shift than the other options for state management, so it may not be appropriate for every team.